The Roomba 960 and I7 represent two crucial stages of how iRobot evolved their Roomba product line.

-- VSLAM navigation: Both the Roomba 960 and I7 have camera-based navigation systems paired with the SLAM algorithm that helps it map out and plan an efficient cleaning pattern.
-This feature also helps it pinpoint precisely where it is and give it the ability to resume vacuuming at the same area it last cleaned after recharging.
+- VSLAM navigation: Both the Roomba 960 and I7 have camera-based navigation systems paired with the SLAM algorithm to map out and plan an efficient cleaning pattern.
+This feature also helps it pinpoint precisely where it is and give it the ability to resume vacuuming the same area it last cleaned after recharging.

-- Dual rubber extractors: These robots utilize similar rubber extractors that are proven in tests to be excellent at picking up dirt (more on that in the cleaning performance section).
+- Dual rubber extractors: These robots utilize similar rubber extractors proven in tests to be excellent at picking up dirt (more on that in the cleaning performance section).

 - Warranty: All Roomba products come with a one year warranty.

-- WiFi and Smartphone app: Both products have WiFi compatibility and compatible with iRobot’s app.
+- WiFi and Smartphone app: Both products have WiFi and compatible with iRobot’s Home app.

 - Voice control: Alexa owners should consider these robots as both have compatibility with Alexa and Google Assistant.

 Differences of the Roomba 960 vs. I7

 Next, we’ll look into the key differences between the 960 and I7.
 Knowing this will help you decide whether the I7 is worth the premium or if the 960 is good enough despite the lack of features.

 - Airflow: The Roomba 960 does not produce a lot of airflow with only 9 CFM, while the I7 produces 17 CFM.
 This disparity is reflected in how poorly the Roomba 960 did at cleaning hard surfaces.